apache/nifi-minifi-cpp/extensions/python/PYTHON.md

 In the flow configuration these Python processors can be referenced by their fully qualified class name, which looks like this: org.apache.nifi.minifi.processors.nifi_python_processors.<package_name>.<processor_name>.
 For example, the fully qualified class name of the PromptChatGPT processor implemented in the file nifi_python_processors/PromptChatGPT.py is org.apache.nifi.minifi.processors.nifi_python_processors.PromptChatGPT.
 If a processor is copied under a subdirectory, because it is part of a python submodule, the submodule name will be appended to the fully qualified class name.
 For example, if the QueryPinecone processor is implemented in the QueryPinecone.py file that is copied to nifi_python_processors/vectorstores/QueryPinecone.py, the fully qualified class name will be org.apache.nifi.minifi.processors.nifi_python_processors.vectorstores.QueryPinecone in the configuration file.

+**NOTE:** The name of the NiFi Python processor file should match the class name in the file, otherwise the processor will not be found.

 Due to some differences between the NiFi and MiNiFi C++ processors and implementation, there are some limitations using the NiFi Python processors:
 - Record based processors are not yet supported in MiNiFi C++, so the NiFi Python processors inherited from RecordTransform are not supported.
 - Virtualenv support is not yet available in MiNiFi C++, so all required packaged must be installed on the system.